SocksTheWolf/AntiScamBot/docs/privacy.md

 ## How do I remove the data the bot has on me/my servers?

 Kick/remove the bot from your server.
 Data will be removed the next time the bot is either online or is processing events.

+Data will be fully removed from the active working database and all backups within three calendar weeks.

 ## What about...?